Current Research Activities

 Research Connections to Current Events

 My work is very directly connected to current events.
-There is a lot of diverging opinions on increased trade and globalization, and even though trade is generally positive for the entire economy, certain sections of society may not necessarily gain from trade.
+There are a lot of diverging opinions on increased trade and globalization, and even though trade is generally positive for the entire economy, certain sections of society may not necessarily gain from trade.
 This has led to a lot of animosity and negative opinions about increased trade openness in the US.
-My research on abortion restrictions is extremely relevant now given the stricter abortion laws being passed in several US states which are likely to have severe negative effects on women, disproportionately on minority women and teens.

 Personal Connections to Research